Macromodel-free flux-ratio prediction in quadruply imaged quasars with local constraints from lensed arcs: Summary Discussion

 We also remark that, while less rigid than in the macromodel case, the CAB models presented in this paper still rely on assumptions about the deflection field - namely, how the lensing properties (e.g., eigenvectors/eigenvalues of the lensing Jacobian) at the center of a lensed arc can be extrapolated in the vicinity of that point.
 In Appendix~\ref{App:systematic_source}, we establish that the $\sim 3\%$ flux-ratio systematic uncertainty estimated on high SNR mocks is likely due to the CAB assumptions adopted for Eq.~(\ref{eq:CAB_SIE+MST}).
 In theory, one could therefore improve this limiting source of uncertainty by devising a more sophisticated CAB deflector model, e.g. by allowing not only $\partial_{\rm tan}\lambda_{\rm tan} \neq 0$ but also higher-order derivatives of the eigenvalues to be non-zero, in particular along the tangential direction (see Appendix~\ref{App:systematic_source}).
 Given the current measurement uncertainties for the flux ratios \citep[$\sim2-10\%$, ][]{Nierenberg2024, Keeley2024}, the current model displays a reasonable performance, so we leave this to future work.

 Finally, we emphasize that this paper is intended only as a proof of concept for the CAB approach in the context of flux-ratio anomalies.
 We have employed an ideal setup for our mock images, avoiding some of the difficulties that often arise when modeling real data.
-First, we have assumed a very simple PSF (Gaussian, with perfect knowledge of the parameters), whereas lensed quasar HST/JWST data displays complex, extended PSF structure that needs to be accounted for, typically with iterative PSF reconstruction from a good initial model, otherwise there is a risk of biasing the lens modeling \citep[e.g.,][]{Shajib2022}.
+First, we have assumed a very simple PSF (Gaussian, with perfect knowledge of the parameters), whereas lensed quasar HST/JWST data display complex, extended PSF structure that needs to be accounted for, typically with iterative PSF reconstruction from a good initial model, otherwise there is a risk of biasing the lens modeling \citep[e.g.,][]{Shajib2022}.
 In particular, for JWST flux-ratio measurements, the uncertainties related to PSF modeling are still non-negligible \citep[e.g.,][]{Nierenberg2024}.
 This is expected to improve with the development of methods to generate better initial PSF estimates \citep[e.g.,][]{Williams2025}.
-In addition, we have performed our numerical experiment on mock systems with favorable scales, fixing the Einstein radius to $\theta_E=3^{\prime\prime}$ (in the upper part of the range for quad systems used in flux-ratio anomaly studies), in order to ensure that the quasar image were well-separated since this value is large compared to the PSF size and pixel scale.
+In addition, we have performed our numerical experiment on mock systems with favorable scales, fixing the Einstein radius to $\theta_E=3^{\prime\prime}$ (in the upper part of the range for quad systems used in flux-ratio anomaly studies), in order to ensure that the quasar images were well-separated since this value is large compared to the PSF size and pixel scale.
 We have tested our method on a few examples with smaller values ($\theta_E=1.5^{\prime\prime}$), and we found that the CAB models still predict flux ratios accurately, albeit with larger statistical uncertainties.
-In our analysis, we have also neglected any light contribution from the main deflector galaxy: in real data, a lens light component is added to the model, only adding a small amount of flux at the location of the arcs and quasar images \citep[e.g.,][]{Keeley2024}, so we do not expect it to impact the flux-ratio measurements or predictions.
+In our analysis, we have also neglected any light contribution from the main deflector galaxy.
+For real data, a lens light component would be added to the model - simple light profiles \citep[e.g., one or multiple elliptical Sérsics,][]{Schmidt2023, Nightingale2024} usually provide a reasonable subtraction of lens light at the location of the arcs.
+Therefore, this flux contribution might reduce the SNR in the lensed arcs, but we do not expect it to introduce significant systematic errors in the predicted flux ratios.
 Finally, we have only considered individual subhalos to illustrate the case with true flux-ratio anomalies.
 More realistically, one would need to simulate entire populations for the line-of-sight field halos and for the subhalos of the main deflector, in particular to infer DM substructure properties with a forward-modeling approach \citep[e.g.,][]{Gilman2020, Gilman2024}.
 Integrating the CAB methodology in this framework will be the goal of a separate paper.